 We can't live without her!

-Indeed, without water it is impossible to live on earth, so water must be protected and protected.
+Indeed, without water it is impossible to live on earth, so water must be preserved and protected.

 Kirillova Tamara

-Synopsis of OD on cognitive development “Autumn is also on the water bodies” in the preparatory group of children with mental retardation
+OD summary on cognitive development “It’s also autumn on reservoirs” in the preparatory group of children with mental retardation

 Municipal budgetary preschool educational institution